BiscDaBiscuit/BiscDaBiscuit/README.md

 ---

-*I am a programmer who focuses on python and ethical/non-ethical hacking, mainly non-ethical😈.
+*I am a programmer who focuses on python and ethical.
-I create discord bots, malicious discord tools, and much more!*
+I create discord bots, random easy games, and much more!*

 ---